wavefrontHQ/docs/integrations/logstash.md

     **Note:** In this example the Wavefront output plugin has dropped the `logstash.error.code` metric because the default `metrics` list only includes `count` and `mean`.
 To include the `code` metric, override the default `metrics` to `["count", "mean", "code"]` in the `wavefront` output plugin.

-3. Start logstash and specify the configuration file with the -f flag.{% raw %}
+3. Start logstash and specify the configuration file with the -f flag.{% raw %}
     ```
     bin/logstash -f <config-file>
     ```